Puerto Vallarta Gay Travel

 The Gay Travel Experience: Puerto Vallarta, Mexico

-Mexico’s classic gay travel destination, Puerto Vallarta lures the LGBT community with ritzy beach clubs, budget-friendly hotels and thumping gay nightlife.
-This small city is a frequent choice for Americans and Canadians, especially when cooler weather arrives to the north.
+Mexico’s classic gay travel destination, Puerto Vallarta lures the LGBT community with ritzy beach clubs, budget-friendly hotels and animated gay nightlife.
+This small city is a frequent choice for Americans and Canadians, especially in winter.

 Is Puerto Vallarta Gay Friendly?

 Puerto Vallarta is undeniably gay-friendly.
-As you walk around the streets of PV, you’ll see gay flags flying everywhere.
-In fact, it’s impossible to walk too far without seeing one.
-With literally dozens of gay bars and clubs in various neighborhoods, there is certainly a huge affinity for the LGBT community.
+You’ll see gay flags everywhere as you walk the city’s streets.
+With literally dozens of gay bars and clubs, there is certainly a huge affinity for the LGBT community.

 Puerto Vallarta Gay Travel: Where to Stay

 Puerto Vallarta is geographically large, and tourists spread out everywhere.
 However, all the action pertinent to a gay traveler is actually quite concentrated.
-When browsing hotels, you’ll probably come across accommodations stretching from the Hotel Zone, or Zona Hotelera, all the way south to Conchas Chinas, south of the gay district.
+Accommodations stretch from the Hotel Zone to the north, all the way to Conchas Chinas, south of the gay district.

-I recommend you stay in the either the Centro neighborhood, or even better, the Emiliano Zapata Zona Romántica (Romantic Zone).
+I recommend staying in the either the Centro neighborhood or the Emiliano Zapata Zona Romántica (Romantic Zone).
 These neighborhoods are most noteworthy and have a vibrant urban feel.
-Imagine low-rise buildings and cobblestone streets for a dozen or so blocks, lined with shops, markets and traditional Mexican food carts.
+Imagine low-rise buildings and cobblestone streets for a dozen or so blocks, lined with shops, markets and food carts.

-Centro and Zona Romántica are the heart of Puerto Vallarta.
+Centro and the Romantic Zone are the heart of Puerto Vallarta.
 Getting around on foot between them is super easy, too.
-Restaurants line the waterfront promenade while even more authentic food spots are nestled along inland streets.
-In general, Centro hotels will tend to be a little cheaper than in the Romantic Zone, but they aren’t too far of a walk.
+In general, Centro hotels will tend to be a little cheaper than in the Romantic Zone, but they aren’t too far apart.

-If you’re planning Puerto Vallarta gay travel with a group of friends, check out some of the impressive private rentals anywhere south of Playa de Los Muertos.
-Keep in mind that some can be quite far down the coast, so be cognizant by mapping taxi times.
+If you’re planning Puerto Vallarta gay travel with a group of friends, check out the impressive private rentals south of Playa de Los Muertos.
+Keep in mind that some can be quite far down the coast.
+Take taxi times into consideration.

 The Puerto Vallarta Gay Area